-The difference in time between Manila and New York is 12 hours.
-What this essentially means is that your breakfast is your (prospective) virtual assistant’s dinner, and your lunch is their midnight snack.
-And even though the Internet does compensate for the vast distances between you two, there is still the issue of coordinating with such disparate timeframes.
-Thankfully, the Philippines, just like many other rapidly developing countries, has a robust culture of graveyard shifts.
-With the boom in employment has come a decline in crime, to the point that those cities with the biggest outsourcing operations, like Quezon City and Makati, are now actually as safe at night as they are during the day.
-Spurred on by this relative security, at least a quarter of all those employed in the manufacturing industry now take graveyard shifts2.
+The time difference between Manila and New York is 12 hours.
+What this means is that your breakfast is your virtual assistant’s dinner, and your lunch is their midnight snack.
+And even though the Internet removes the physical distance, it may be hard to coordinate with such different time zones.
+Thankfully, the Philippines has developed a strong culture of graveyard shifts.
+Many Filipinos work during the night, some more than 10 hours per night.
+Because of this, at least a quarter of all those employed in the manufacturing industry now take graveyard shifts.
 This percentage is even larger for freelancers and others who make their living off the Internet.
 The Philippines has adapted to letting night owls work when they are most productive.

-And so while it may look simpler and more straightforward to just get a US-based virtual assistant instead of a Philippine one, in practice you’ll be hard-pressed to notice any major differences in promptitude between the two.
+And so while it may look simpler and more straightforward to just get a virtual assistant based in the United States, in practice it would be hard to notice any major differences between the two.
 Plain statistics aside, our experience here at OkayRelax actually attests to this.
-The various reviews of our service over the years are flush with customers grateful for their virtual assistants’ uncanny ability to meet, and often precede, deadlines.
+The various reviews of our top virtual assistants over the years show how grateful our clients are for their virtual assistants’ uncanny ability to meet, and often precede, deadlines.
 In the end, working with a US-based virtual assistant is not at all that different from a Filipino VA.

-Keep in mind that since the start of the 20th-century, the principal language of education, government, commerce, and polite society in the Philippines has been English, a result of decades of American influence3.
-In fact, many of its first teachers after its liberation from Spain were American clergymen and soldiers4.
-Today, English is enshrined in the 1987 Constitution as an official language alongside Filipino5, and nearly a hundred million Filipinos have at least a basic grasp of the language and more than half of the population can read, write, and speak it.
+Ever since the start of the 20th-century, the principal language of education, government, commerce, and polite society in the Philippines has been English.
+This is a result of decades of American influence.
+Today, English, according to the 1987 Constitution, is the official language alongside Filipino.
+Nearly a hundred million Filipinos have at least a basic grasp of the language and more than half of the population can read, write, and speak it.

-The Philippines is so proficient in English that it has been labeled the “budget English teacher of the world,”7 with uncountable students from all quarters flocking to it in order to further their skills in the language.
+The Philippines is so proficient in English that it has been labeled the “budget English teacher of the world”.
+Many students from all countries visit in order to further their skills in the language.
 The Philippines is also one of the largest English-speaking countries in the world.
-By some accounts, the Philippines has even surpassed the U. S. in terms of business-oriented English8.
-This is not surprising as Filipinos are taught formal English from a young age, and indeed many apparently archaic and formal elements passed down from the Americans a century ago survive unto this day, like “wherein,” “avail,” “comfort room,” and so forth.
+By some accounts, the Philippines has even surpassed the U. S. in terms of business-oriented English.
+This is not surprising as Filipinos are taught formal English from a young age, and a majority consider English as their second language.

-With culture as well, the enduring influence of the US upon the Philippines has made it so that, although there are definite differences in work culture and culture in general between the two, not much adjustment is needed for an American to work with a Filipino.
-Furthermore, globalisation and the Internet has helped fill the gaps in Filipinos’ knowledge of American culture, a culture so easily seen through the lens of popular media and education.
+With culture as well, the US definitely has made its mark on the Philippines.
+There are definite differences in work culture and culture in general between the two.
+But, not much adjustment is needed for an American to work with a Filipino.
+Furthermore, globalization and the Internet has helped fill the gaps in Filipinos’ knowledge of American culture.
+Filipinos learn more about American culture through popular media and education.
 So much so that an executive assistant based in the U.S. is hardly any different from one based in the Philippines.

 There are also those attitudes and dispositions that are universal to all cultures.
-Filipinos, just like Americans, are painstaking in their work, making sure to bring forth quality products within a short period of time.
+Filipinos, like Americans, are hardworking, and they make sure to present only the best products within a short period of time.
 Filipinos are customer service oriented and strive to do well in their jobs.
-Both are more-or-less the same in terms of politeness, ease of conversation, work ethic and other such generic traits, which really boil down to the individual rather than the culture to which they belong.
+Both are more-or-less the same in terms of politeness, ease of conversation, work ethic and other such generic traits.
+It would all really boil down to the individual rather than the culture to which they belong.
 This shows that work ethic won’t be a problem for you in hiring virtual assistants based in the Philippines.

 Education and value

-The label of “cheap labour” usually tacked onto Filipinos is true only in the technical sense.
+The label of “cheap labor” usually tacked onto Filipinos is true only in the technical sense.
 Yes, hiring Filipinos will be cheaper than hiring Americans, but the work done by the former is far from being cheap.
-Virtual assistants from the Philippines are overwhelmingly college-educated, intelligent, and economical to employ.
-This is not to say that those from the US are incompetent, or that the lack of a college education necessarily means incompetency, but it is important that we do away with old stereotypes of Asiatic backwardness and docility.
+VAs from the Philippines are overwhelmingly college-educated, intelligent, and economical to employ.
+Many Filipinos strive to finish their college degrees before becoming a part of the workforce.
+Likewise, there are also students who work while juggling their schoolworks.
+This ensures that the employees that you’ll hire have the skills and smarts from university.

-As regards pricing, a fully-committed degree-holder from the U. S. who can handle general administrative and social media duties might demand from you anywhere from $2,500 a month to over $3,000.
-In contrast, even our most expensive plan costs just $299.95 a month when paid annually.
+As regards to pricing, a fully-committed degree-holder from the U. S. who can handle general administrative and social media duties might demand from you anywhere from $2,500 a month to over $3,000.
+In contrast, our most expensive plan costs just $299.95 a month when paid annually.
 The packages of course vary based on the services and solutions you need.
 In virtual staffing, you need to know if you are hiring full-time or part-time virtual assistants.
 VA payment could be based on hours per week, task, time, etc.

 From all these, you’ll see that hiring US virtual assistants and subscribing to US-based virtual assistant services is not at all that different from having a Philippines based one.
 The time zone, language, culture, and education are not hindrances to quality work.
 Who knows, maybe there are Filipino VAs out there that are even better than the best US-based VAs.
-Whether you go hiring a US based virtual assistant or a Philippines based one, you’ll inevitably have to deal with the channel through which you’ll be employing them.
-While freelancers on Upwork and other related sites are popular nowadays, there are not a few downsides to going that route.
-For one, freelancers, by the very nature of their trade, are incentivised to rush through the obligations with which they are charged in order to get onto the next client, and thus the next paycheck, as soon as possible.
-Although such an approach is no doubt advantageous for the freelancer, it is not so with the client, who has to deal with petty mistakes, misunderstandings, and much more.
+Whether you go hiring a US based virtual assistant or a Philippines based one, you’ll inevitably have to deal with how you’ll be employing them.
+Freelancers on Upwork and other related sites are popular nowadays.
+However, there are a few downsides to going that route.
+Freelancers tend to rush through their projects which they are charged to get onto the next client, and thus the next paycheck, as soon as possible.
+This approach is profitable for the freelancer.
+But this can harm you, the client, who has to deal with petty mistakes, misunderstandings, and much more.

-Moreover, in dealing with the independent freelancer one necessarily runs into the issue of quality control, something that’s difficult to do on one’s lonesome.
-After all, not everyone has the time to verify the veracity of every single credential or certificate.
+Moreover, in dealing and outsourcing independent freelancers, you can run into the issues of quality control.
+This is something that’s difficult to do on your own.
+After all, not everyone has the time to check the credentials or certificates of your employees.
 A mistaken first impression can easily lead to you getting stuck in an undesirable and money-leeching deal.
-In the worst case scenario, the freelancer might even run off with the money with nary a word written or an email answered.
+In the worst case scenario, the freelancer might even run off with the money without a word written or an email answered.

 Not all errors are malicious.
-A freelancer may be burnt out but not have the guts or the self-awareness to actively recognise that.
-Alternatively, their current skills and talents might just not be up for the task or at all suited for it.
+A freelancer may be burnt out but not have the guts or the self-awareness to actively recognize that.
+Alternatively, their virtual assistant skills and talents might just not be up for the task or at all suited for it.
 Whatever the case, a freelance virtual assistant leaving a task unfulfilled or otherwise poorly-done can spell doom for a particular project.